TrivadisPF/platys-modern-data-platform/documentation/getting-started.md

 # Getting Started with `platys`

-On this page you generate a simple platform which can then be run on Docker Compose.
+On this page you generate a simple platform, which we can then run on Docker Compose.
 The platform we create, uses Kafka and Zookeeper and it should be understandable even if you haven't worked with Kafka before.

 ## Prerequisites